codex-team/hawk.php/README.md

 ### Init HawkCatcher

-Create an instance and pass token in the entry point of your project (usually `index.php` or `bootstrap.php`).
+Create an instance with token to the entry point of your project (usually `index.php` or `bootstrap.php`).

 ```php
 \Hawk\HawkCatcher::instance('abcd1234-1234-abcd-1234-123456abcdef');